 Another popular option is of course Valentine’s Day flowers.
 But just like chocolates and cards, these can also be pricey in February.
 If you are trying to save money, you’ll want to look for some more frugal options.

 First of all, ordering flowers through a delivery service or mail order is always going to be expensive.
 When you want to save money, you may want to consider an alternate route.
 Instead, if your heart is set on ordering roses, then sourcing them from a local convenience store or market might be cheaper.
 You could even consider growing your own or opting for just a single rose instead of a bouquet of flowers.

 Next up, there’s also the option to choose a different style of flower or even a potted plant.
 Lilies or hydrangeas could be perfect for your Valentine gift.
 If you have a knack for arts and crafts, you could create your own flowers.
 Paper flowers can look really cute, show you put in effort, and are fun to make.
 You can get your own craft supplies from a local hobby store and follow a tutorial on YouTube or Pinterest.

 You can’t beat spending time together, which is why treating to dinner is a popular gift idea.
 You may even think that you have to go out for dinner for it to be a special occasion or to be a good partner.
 At the end of the day, it’s not a necessity.
 It’s perfectly acceptable to stay in and cook – especially since it is cheaper.
-You could make his or her favorite dinner or even use a meal delivery service.
-And, if you want to celebrate with bubbles, opt for prosecco instead of champagne to save some extra pennies.
+Be sure to shop your local grocery store’s meat sales that week to find some cheap things to grill.